Guidestar-Free Adaptive Optics with Asymmetric Apertures: Guidestar-Free AO Framework

 We combine asymmetric apertures and machine learning to create a powerful closed-loop guidestar-free AO system.
 Our pipeline, illustrated in Fig.~\ref{fig:framework}, images a target scene $X$ through an unknown obscurant.
 The incoming light is modulated at the pupil plane by an SLM before being imaged onto a camera, which captures a distorted measurement $Y$.
 (See Sec.~\ref{sec:optical} for a detailed description of the optical setup.)

 Given measurements of this form, our AO system operates in three stages.
 In the PSF estimation stage, the (isoplanatically) distorted image $Y$ is broken into patches, which are stacked together as multiple channels and processed by the \textbf{PSF U-Net} $\mathcal{H}_\theta$, which estimates the system's PSF.
 (Note that this PSF is a function of both the unknown wavefront error $\phi_o$ and the correction pattern $\phi_{SLM}$ currently displayed on the SLM.)
 Next, in the phase error estimation stage, the estimated PSF is passed to the \textbf{Phase U-Net} $\mathcal{P}_\omega$, which predicts the associated (residual) wavefront errors.
 Finally, in the optical correction stage, the conjugate of the wavefront estimate $\hat{\phi}$ is added to the SLM to perform optical correction, and a new image is captured.

+Rather than collapsing the first two stages into a single end-to-end network that maps blurry images directly to wavefront phases, we deliberately decompose the pipeline into PSF estimation followed by phase retrieval.
+This design is motivated by the fact that the captured image represents spatial intensity at the image plane, while the wavefront phase is defined at the pupil plane---two physically distinct quantities connected through a non-trivial, non-linear relationship governed by Fourier optics.
+By separating the problem, each sub-network addresses a well-established inverse problem: image-to-PSF estimation operates entirely in the spatial intensity domain, while PSF-to-phase retrieval bridges the image and pupil planes.
+This decomposition also provides a physically interpretable intermediate output (the PSF) that can be directly inspected, and allows the Phase U-Net to be independently verified using a guidestar, enabling modular diagnosis of each stage.

 This three-stage process is repeated until the sensor captures a sharp image or for a fixed number of iterations.
 For simplicity, all experiments in this manuscript were performed with 3 AO loops (4 measurements total).

 Details about each stage of our pipeline are provided below.